Cirkit Designer Logo

 Important Considerations and Best Practices

-• Contrast Adjustment: Some modules have a potentiometer for adjusting the contrast.
-If text is not visible, adjust the potentiometer.
+• Contrast Adjustment: Some modules have a potentiometer to adjust the contrast.
+Turn it to ensure characters are visible.

 Troubleshooting and FAQs